N3uvin/opendota2-vision/README.md

 ## ⚠️ Important Note
 This script **works only in BORDERLESS WINDOW MODE** in Dota 2.
+⚙️ Note: This script requires Python to run.
+If there’s enough interest, I plan to release a standalone .exe version for easier use.

 # SHOWCASE
 <img width="1153" height="672" alt="123" src="https://github.com/user-attachments/assets/477ce8e5-2156-4588-b118-f088456bfe55" />